t0beers/ndlcom/README.md

 - `src` Contains all source files of the C-language
 - `test` some crude limited programs used for testing and benchmarking, called using `make test`
 - `include/ndlcom` Contains all C-headers used
-- `kernelmodule` Contains code for an interface to pass messages into an FPGA based Zynq-coprocessor
 - `doc` some documentation, which `doc/tex` containing the tikz-sources for the graphics
 - `tools` contains useful ready-made tools, where they are used in `scripts`
 - `build/...` The target directory used during the build process, temporary content